 You can install it in your own time

 A self-install alarm is also more convenient: you can install it in your own time.
-There’s no need to plan a morning or afternoon when you’ll be at home.
+There’s no need find a day when the installer is free and you can stay home.

 You learn how it works

-Self-install alarms give you the opportunity to learn all about the system you’ve just bought, from the setup and components to which rooms should be protected.
-This gives you the confidence to tackle and malfunctions or alarm-related anomalies in the future.
+Self-install alarms give you the opportunity to learn all about the system you’ve just bought, from the setup and components to which rooms should have sensors.
+This gives you the confidence to tackle any malfunctions or alarm-related anomalies in the future.